-During the three months ended, the Company did not compete any private placements.
+During the six months ended May 31, 2012, the Company did not complete any private placements.

-During the fiscal year ended November 30, 2011:
+During the fiscal year ended November 30, 2011, the Company completed the following private placements:

 (i) On April 7, 2011, the Company completed a non-brokered private placement of 12,000,000 Units at a price of \$0.20 per Unit for gross proceeds of \$2,400,000.
 Each Unit consisted of one common share and one share purchase warrant.
 Each warrant is exercisable into one common share at an exercise price of \$0.35 per common share until April 6, 2013.
 If the closing price of the Company's common shares on the TSX Venture Exchange is \$0.60 or greater for a period of 20 consecutive trading days the Company may accelerate the expiry date of the warrants.